guizen-dev/trendy-app-api/README.md

 ### What is TrendyPro?
 TrendyPro is a application that collect a amount of informations of whats in trending and brings in a single plataform.

-This api is a set of APIs from TrendyAPP and Trendy Pro.
+This api is a set of APIs from TrendyApp and Trendy Pro.
 The original project is from the domain of Nailton, I made some changes that fit TrendyApp better and updated some api keys.
 Fell free to explore the original project.

+Fell free to explore the api in https://trendy-app-api.onrender.com/

+You can check the wiki for the documentation!